noscripter/git-gems/README.md

 	fetch = +refs/pull/*/head:refs/remotes/origin/pr/*
 ```

-Finally we just need to fetch all the references from the _pull_ namespace and
+Finally we need to issue just another `git fetch origin`, so that the refs from
-put them into the _pr_ namespace with another `git fetch origin`.
+the remote's _pull_ namespace are fetched into  our local _pr_ namespace.

 If you want to work on a certain pull request, it's a good idea to create a
 branch for it, e.g. `git checkout -b pr23 origin/pr/23` or `git checkout -b